10 Venomous Thai Snakes From Rare To Famous

 Source: iNaturalist user nmoorhatch – CC BY 4.0

-The closely related blue krait (bungarus candidus) has the same cause of death as the banded krait: respiratory paralysis.
-But this common Thai snake is far deadlier, with a mortality rate of 60% if left untreated.
-The LD50 rating is 0.1mg versus 1.2mg, rich in neurotoxins like candoxin.
-They materialise in villages, towns or even university campuses.
+A common Thai snake, whose official habitat is said to be forests, yet regularly appears in villages and even university campuses.
+The closely related blue krait (Bungarus candidus) has the same cause of death as the banded krait: respiratory paralysis.
+But this middle-sized Thai snake is even deadlier than its cousin, with a mortality rate of 60% when left untreated.
+The LD50 rating is 0.1mg versus 1.2mg for the banded krait, and the venom is rich in neurotoxins like candoxin.

-One Thai study logged 78 snake bite victims over 9 years, from multiple species.
-The blue krait was responsible for all deaths, and most worryingly, all victims received antivenin.
-The poison cherry on top is that bites from this species are painless, and almost undetectable.
+One Thai study analysed 78 bites from Bungarus family kraits over 9 years (2008-2016).
+The blue krait was responsible for all 5 deaths, and most worryingly, all 5 victims received antivenin.
+The poison cherry on top is that bites from this species are painless, and therefore almost undetectable unless you actually see the serpent assault happen.

 Are there any saving graces to this horror?
-Mainly that the venom yield is far lower at only 5mg, although 1mg can kill a human.
+Mainly that the venom yield is far lower than a banded krait at only 5mg, although 1mg can still kill a human.
 They’re also relaxed and lethargic a lot of the time, and don’t tend to bite people randomly walking past.
-They’re a calm and collected snake, and it takes a lot of harassment to rouse them from doziness to vicious attack mode.
+Bungarus candidus is a calm and collected snake, and it takes a lot of harassment to rouse them from doziness to vicious attack mode.

-Blue kraits are easy to distinguish from the safer (but still dangerous) banded krait, as the stripes between the black are white rather than yellow.
+Blue kraits are easy to distinguish from the safer (but still extremely dangerous) banded krait, as the stripes between the black are white rather than yellow.
+Blue kraits appear in every region of Thailand, except the far northwest.

 Leave a Comment